qiayuanl/resume/content/project/sls/index.md

 ## 2D Sintering Testing Platform

-A 2d testing platform was made for single layer sintering, the platform and a nylon sintering test result are shown below.
+A 2d testing platform with a stage performance-grade galvanometer from AliExpress was made for single layer sintering.
+The platform and a nylon sintering test result are shown below.

 <center>{{< gallery album="sls/test2d" >}}</center>